CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Experiments and Results

 \subsection{Dataset}

-We evaluate CoSyn on a conversational hate speech dataset collected from Twitter \cite{modha2021overview}.
-Section \ref{sec:related_work} describes the contemporary problems in this field of research, including the scarcity of open-source conversational hate speech datasets.
-To the best of our knowledge, Modha \textit{et al.} is the only hate speech dataset with complete conversation trees and implicitly hate utterances.
-Table \ref{tab:dataset} provides dataset statistics for the same.
-For more details, we refer our readers to \cite{modha2021overview}.

-{ \textbf{Annotations.}} The original dataset does not have annotations to indicate if an utterance denotes implicitly or explicitly.
-Thus, for our work, we add extra annotations for evaluating how CoSyn fairs against our baselines in understanding the context for detecting implicit hate speech.
-To be precise, we use Amazon Mechanical Turk (MTurk) and ask three individual MTurk workers to annotate if a given utterance conveys hate implicitly or explicitly.
+We evaluate CoSyn on 6 conversational hate speech datasets; namely, Reddit \cite{Qian2019ABD}, GAB \cite{Qian2019ABD}, DIALOCONAN \cite{bonaldi-etal-2022-human}, CAD \cite{vidgen2021introducing}, ICHCL \cite{modha2021overview} and Latent Hatred \cite{elsherief2021latent}.
+Appendix \ref{subsec:dataset_details} provides dataset statistics.
+Table \ref{tab:result-table} reports the micro-F\textsubscript{1} scores averaged across 3 runs with 3 different random seeds. { \textbf{Implicit Hate Annotations.}} The original datasets do not have annotations to indicate if an utterance denotes implicit or explicit hate speech.
+Thus, for our work, we add extra annotations for evaluating how CoSyn fares against our baselines in understanding the context for detecting implicit hate speech.
+Specifically, we use Amazon Mechanical Turk (MTurk) and ask three individual MTurk workers to annotate if a given utterance conveys hate implicitly or explicitly.
 The primary factor was the requirement of conversational context to understand the conveyed hate.
 At stage (1), we provide them with the definition of hate speech and examples of explicit and implicit hate speech.
-At stage (2), we provide them with complete conversations and ask them to annotate implicit and explicit in a binary fashion.
-Cohen's Kappa Scores for inter-annotator agreement for the three pairs were 0.72, 0.81, and 0.74.
+At stage (2), we provide complete conversations and ask them to annotate implicit or explicit in a binary fashion.
+Cohen's Kappa Scores for inter-annotator agreement are provided with the dataset details in Appendix \ref{subsec:dataset_details}.